The Challenges of Teaching Creativity in Additive Manufacturing

 The extensive design freedoms offered in additive manufacturing can be paralyzing.
 With AM consistently pushing the boundaries of manufacturing, how do we teach people to take risks and be creative with AM?

-Competitive design challenges provide external motivation for students to be more creative with AM compared to non-competitive, open-ended ones.
+Competitive design challenges provide external motivation for students to be more creative with AM compared to non-competitive, open-ended challenges.

 The design freedom of additive manufacturing (AM) is both a blessing and a curse.
-While many people are excited by the newfound freedoms that layer-by-layer manufacturing enables, an equally large number of people end up paralyzed by all of the freedom AM affords — where do I start?!?
+While many people are excited by the newfound freedoms that layer-by-layer manufacturing enables, an equally large number of people end up paralyzed by all of the freedom AM affords and don’t know where to start.

 The same thing seems to happen in industry, although it manifests in a slightly different way.
-Those with, say, 20-plus years of experience designing parts for machining (or forging or casting) have intimate knowledge of the constraints associated with that process and have a tough time letting go of that knowledge to embrace the design freedoms of AM.
-I have literally seen people’s minds blown during AM workshops when they realize how many of their assumptions or biases are so intimately connected with their manufacturing experience.
+For example, people with more than 20 years of experience designing parts for machining (or forging or casting) have intimate knowledge of the constraints associated with that process and have a tough time letting go of that knowledge to embrace the design freedoms of AM.
+I have seen people’s minds blown during AM workshops when they realize how many of their assumptions or biases are so intimately connected with their manufacturing experience.
 As I’ve said before, just ask someone, “Why is a hole circular?” and see how they respond.

 But now that a hole can be any shape, what shape should it be?
-Therein lies the problem: we are used to designing to (and teaching about) so many constraints that once those constraints are removed or relaxed, we often don’t know where to start.
+Therein lies the problem: We are used to designing to so many constraints that once those constraints are removed or relaxed, we often don’t know where to start.
 Luckily, that is where a lot of engineering design education research is focused today, namely, how do we teach people to be creative with AM?

-Thanks to funding from the National Science Foundation, my colleagues Dr. Nick Meisel (project lead), Dr. Scarlett Miller, and I have been working with a Ph.D. student, Rohan Prabhu, to run experiments in our classes and labs to evaluate different ways of teaching design for AM (DFAM).
+Thanks to funding from the National Science Foundation, my colleagues Dr. Nick Meisel (project lead) and Dr. Scarlett Miller and I have been working with Ph.D. student Rohan Prabhu to run experiments in our classes and labs to evaluate different ways of teaching design for AM (DFAM).
 Our studies thus far have focused primarily on the ordering and sequencing of DFAM knowledge and the nature and content of the ensuing design challenge.
-We divide DFAM into restrictive (design strategies to mitigate the limitations of an AM process, e.g., thin walls, overhangs, warping/distortion, anisotropy) and opportunistic (design strategies to innovate with AM, e.g., part consolidation, lattice structures, topology optimization, mass customization).
-The design challenges range from open-ended (e.g., design a solution for hands-free viewing of a smartphone) to highly constrained (e.g., tolerances for mating interfaces, build time or material restrictions), and some are competitive in nature (e.g., the tallest and lightest weight structure will win) while others are not.
+We divide DFAM into restrictive and opportunistic.
+Restrictive design strategies are used to mitigate the limitations of an AM process such as thin walls, overhangs, warping/distortion and anisotropy.
+Opportunistic design strategies are used to innovate with AM.
+These include part consolidation, lattice structures, topology optimization and mass customization.
+The design challenges range from open-ended (like designing a solution for hands-free viewing of a smartphone) to highly constrained (for example, tolerances for mating interfaces, build time or material restrictions).
+Some challenges are competitive in nature, while others are not.

-The work is still in progress, but with over 740 students participating thus far, some interesting results are starting to emerge — and they parallel what I’m seeing in the industry workshops that I have been running for the past five years.
+The work is still in progress, but with more than 740 students participating thus far, some interesting results are starting to emerge. and they parallel what I’m seeing in the industry workshops that I have been running for the past five years.

-First and foremost, it is a lot easier for students to learn, use and recall the restrictive aspects of DFAM (i.e., the constraints) versus the opportunistic ones.
+First and foremost, it is a lot easier for students to learn, use and recall the restrictive aspects (constraints) of DFAM versus the opportunistic ones.
 This shouldn’t come as a surprise given how accustomed we have become to dealing with constraints.
-This is almost always the first thing that most practicing engineers want to know, i.e., what are the design guidelines for a given process so that I can make sure my part doesn’t fail.
+The first thing most practicing engineers almost always want to know are the design guidelines for a given process.
+By knowing these, they can make sure their part doesn’t fail.
 This is the same mentality that exists for any other manufacturing process, and it is one of the toughest to break when it comes to AM.

-Second, we are not seeing huge gains in creativity once the opportunistic aspects of DFAM are introduced as we had initially thought.
+Second, we are not seeing huge gains in creativity once the opportunistic aspects of DFAM are introduced.
 We have looked at the ordering of restrictive versus opportunistic, which gets introduced first versus second, in an open-ended challenge, and we are not seeing significant differences in our metrics for usefulness, uniqueness and overall creativity.
-Technical goodness (i.e., the feasibility of a successful print) does improve, but that is mostly attributed to learning the restrictive aspects of DFAM.
+Technical goodness (the feasibility of a successful print) does improve, but that is mostly attributed to learning the restrictive aspects of DFAM.

 What seems to be a larger driving factor for using the opportunistic aspects of DFAM is the nature of the design challenge itself.
 In an open-ended challenge, the motivation is intrinsic to leverage the design freedoms of AM whereas in a more constrained problem, or better yet a competition, the motivation is external to be creative to reduce weight, build time or realize a clever solution to a complex problem.
-Again, this parallels what I’m seeing in industry: is AM being driven within the company by a passionate few (i.e., technology push) or is it being used to solve challenging problems in creative ways while delivering new value (i.e., market pull)?
+Again, this parallels what I’m seeing in industry: Is AM being driven within the company by a passionate few in the form of a technology push, or is it being used to solve challenging problems in creative ways while delivering new value and providing market pull?
 The former leads to a burst of excitement that will fade away if it is not connected to the latter, and the latter will be difficult to achieve if the mentality focuses solely on design guidelines.